Computing positroid cells in the Grassmannian of lines, their boundaries and their intersections: Properties of positroid cells

-The positroid cell corresponding to $\mathcal{B}_2$ is of dimension three and the positroid cell for $\mathcal{B}_1$ is of dimension two.
-Inclusion of the basis sets implies that the positroid of $\mathcal{B}_1$ is a codimension one boundary of the positroid defined by $\mathcal{B}_2$.
-However, there is no way to obtain this boundary by simply taking a subset of ``+''s in $L(\mathcal{B}_2)$ that respects the Le condition. \end{example}
+The positroid cell corresponding to $\mathcal{B}_2$ has dimension three, while the positroid cell corresponding to $\mathcal{B}_1$ has dimension two.
+Inclusion of basis sets implies that the positroid of $\mathcal{B}_1$ is a codimension-one boundary of the positroid defined by $\mathcal{B}_2$.
+However, there is no way to obtain this boundary by simply taking a subset of ``$+$’’s in $L(\mathcal{B}_2)$ that respects the Le condition.